 For young people living or studying in the city, the annual cost of joining any music hub ensemble will be £54 (£15 concessions).
 Please note that you only have to pay one annual fee but can be part of more than one Music Hub ensemble.
 For young people living AND studying in the county, please note that the annual cost of joining a music hub ensemble is £110.
 For more information visit the NMH website.

+All ages.
 Play and Learn: In Gallery, at Home, and Outside!
 Join the family workshops at Nottingham Contemporary or enjoy the activities on the website to keep you busy at home and outside.
 You can use objects from around the home and for others you might need a few art materials.
 Free material packs are available for collection from the reception in Nottingham Contemporary, or they can post them out to you!
 Please email for free material packs.